trevorsandy/lpub3d/mainApp/docs/README.txt

 - Enhancement - Expanded part filter options #786
 - Enhancement - Improve integration of BuildMods with fade steps and highlight step #776
 - Enhancement - Option to load last opened page on load last opened file #795
+- Enhancement - Option to show or hide the cycle each page on Update dialog #798
 - Change - AbEnd on insert a page pointer at the top of a STEP #789
 - Change - Add minizip unzOpen to quazip to avoid violating ODR #787
 - Change - AppImage build Qt Network SSL limitation #784